stevedepp/strang/ch5/README.md

 proof: add another row in the matrix to the zero row (rule 5) and the determinant is still zero (rule 5) because there are now duplicate rows (rule 4)

+proof: multiply zero row by t=2 causes det A to be multiplied by t=2 (rule 3)but the matrix is the same adn so det A must also be unchanged.
+Only 0 has this feature: t • matrix --> determinant unchanged.

 7.  det of triangular A = product of diagonal components for L or U

 proof: if U or L eliminate to a diagonal matrix by subtraction of one row multiple from another --> det unchanged (rule 5). then factor A's diagonal elements from a<sub>jj</sub> to 1  (rule 3) --> a<sub>jj</sub> (det I) = det A a<sub>jj</sub> = a<sub>jj</sub> • 1 ()rule 1)